ObsMod/pylawr/docs/source/user/remapping.rst

 The most simple case is simple kriging.
 Here, we assume that the expectation is known, stationary and already subtracted from the data.
-In our case, we estimate the expectation as local mean of the `n`-nearest neighbors.
+In our case, we estimate the expectation as the local mean of the `n`-nearest neighbors.
 This type of kriging is also called Gaussian Process and is used for machine learning :cite:`rasmussen2006`.

-In ordinary kriging, we only assume that the expectation is stationary and it has to be estimate by kriging.
+In ordinary kriging, we only assume that the expectation is stationary, and it has to be estimated by kriging.
 Further, we constrain the weights of the nearest neighbors to unity.
 This form of kriging is therefore the most used form for geostatistical interpolation.